cnk/CivicTechIndex/frontend/data/README.md

 });
 ```

-the imageStructure will still have fields except the overriden ones. like ´alt´ and so on.
+The imageStructure will still have fields except the overriden ones. like ´alt´ and so on.

 ### Example "Component/ImageGallery.data.js"